xKrystalx/Zadanie-Tesla-HappyTeam/README.md

 > Available locations

 - Loading location data from backend, finding related entries on the frontend side to display them.
+By storing position of markers on the frontend, there's more flexibility in how to present the available locations.
 - From a UX standpoint using a map representation of Mallorca with markers seems like a good idea.

 ![Locations](https://github.com/xKrystalx/Zadanie-Tesla-HappyTeam/assets/22894343/db4a2a12-f125-4fe9-a64d-f50ea8c88a78)